-A new concept has been developed and it is designed to be generic so that it can apply to other community health areas, but needs to adequately cover AODTS outlets.
-The service delivery outlet uniquely identifies each outlet of an alcohol and other drug treatment agency within a state or territory.
+In the case of the AODTS-NMDS, the service delivery outlet uniquely identifies each outlet of an alcohol and other drug treatment agency within a state or territory.
 It is required to identify agency sites that conduct treatment episodes, as distinct from administrative centres.